Getting Involved

 REACH Experience

 Students typically spend approximately 5 – 10 hours per week on their projects.
-For the fall and spring of 2022, work with families and research collaboration will all be on-line.
 There is a regular team meeting and individual conferences, as well as on-line sessions with families (Tuesday am and pm; Saturday am).
-All positions are compensated at undergraduate and graduate rates set by West Chester.

 If you are interested in joining the REACH Lab through WolfBrown, you should contact Dr. Dennie Palmer Wolf at dennie@wolfbrown.com.